Churchill magazine

 A toolbox with its contents spilling out.

-Taking care of your home means that your DIY to-do list will be easier to manage, giving you the chance to spread the cost and avoid the need for expensive emergency call-outs.
-It could also help keep your home insurance premiums at a reasonable price in the future.
+Carrying out regular checks on your home allows you to spread the cost of any repairs and helps avoid the need for expensive emergency callouts.
+Having a well-maintained property could also help keep your home insurance premiums at a reasonable price in the future.

 Make a list of jobs to do